timohaubner/integrating-llms-into-xr/README.md

-# Integrating Large Language Models into Extended Reality (XR) – A Literature Review
+# Integrating Large Language Models into Extended Reality – A Literature Review

 Seminar paper for the course Recent Advances in Human Computer Interaction (TUM) reviewing 36 ACM/IEEE papers since 2023 on the integration of LLMs into XR.